-Involvement in CLE programming provide additional opportunities outside of barracks for cadets to learn about leadership and ethics from theory to practice.
-We sponsor programs that range from cadet-led small groups to participation in academic competitions and conferences, even travel.
-VMI professors and/or staff assist each program.
+The Center's programming provides opportunities outside barracks for cadets to learn about leadership and ethics from theory to practice.
+The Center sponsors programs ranging from cadet-led small groups to participation in academic competitions and conferences, even travel.
+VMI professors and staff assist with each program.

 - develop skills in sound reasoning and ethical decision-making,